 and who is not a party to proceedings under this Act, may file in the Court a notice asking for the help of a mediator in settling a dispute to which the person is a party.

-(2) Where a notice is filed in the Court —

-(a) the notice must be dealt with in accordance with the rules; and

-(b) if a mediation service is available at the Registry of the Court and the dispute is one that, under the rules may be mediated, the Principal Registrar must cause arrangements to be made for a court mediator to mediate the dispute in accordance with the rules.
+(2) The Principal Registrar must make arrangements for the dispute to be mediated.

 (3) In this section —